rabbitmq/rabbitmq-oauth2-tutorial/use-cases/azure.md

 ### Create a role to grant configure permission on all resources

 Click again on **Create App Role**.
-We are now going to create an OAuth 2.0 role that will be used to give configure access to all the resources on all the RabbitMQ vhosts.
+You are now going to create an OAuth 2.0 role that will be used to give configure access to all the resources on all the RabbitMQ vhosts.

 On the right menu that has just opened, fill the form as below: